Lemon Herb Spatchcock Cornish Hen

 Lemon Herb Spatchcock Cornish Hen sitting on a metal serving tray.

-Looking for an impressive, but super easy dinner?
+Are you looking for an impressive but super easy dinner?

-This stunning lemon herb spatchcock Cornish hen is packed full of flavors from citrusy fresh lemon, and earthy rosemary and sage.
+This stunning lemon herb spatchcock Cornish hen is packed full of flavors, including citrusy fresh lemon and earthy rosemary and sage.

 It’s simple enough to cook on a weeknight and fancy enough to present to the most important of guests.

-This is also my go-to for when I’m feeling like I want a cozy meal that will fill my home with delicious aromas.
+This is also my go-to for when I want a cozy meal that will fill my home with delicious aromas.

 You’re going to love this lemon herb spatchcock Cornish hen!